South Florida 79, Central Florida 78 (OT)

-South Florida 79, Central Florida 78 (OT): Victor Rudd scored a season-high 25 points, including eight in overtime, as the visiting Bulls knocked off the Knights in American Athletic Conference play.
+South Florida 79, Central Florida 78 (OT): Victor Rudd scored a season-high 25 points, including eight in overtime, as the visiting Bulls knocked off the Knights in AAC play.

 Sykes recorded 24 points, 12 rebounds and five assists for the Knights (9-11, 1-8), who dropped their seventh straight game.
 Matt Williams added 12 points on four 3-pointers and Kasey Wilson chipped in with 11 points for Central Florida, which saw a desperation full-court heave from Calvin Newell bang off the rim as the final buzzer sounded to end overtime.